rhysbrame/Rhys-Records/documents/project_brief.md

 - Create albums with the quantity that are in stock
 - Create artists
 - Show an inventory page listing albums and artists
-- Show a stock level for the inventory items e.g. High/Medium/Low

 ### Possible Extensions: